Committed to improving the lives of children

 Jon Chessoni

-Jon Chessoni has served in the Kenyan Foreign Service for nearly 15 years, and is currently Cousellor for Administration at the Embassy of Kenya to the United States.
+Jon Chessoni has served in the Kenyan Foreign Service for more than 15 years, and most recently served as Counsellor for Administration at the Embassy of Kenya to the United States.

 Jon was previously posted to the Kenyan Mission to the Republic of Uganda, and has also served at the Foreign Ministry Headquarters in the Department of International Organizations.
 Prior to joining the Kenyan Foreign Service, Jon was an International Relations Officer at the Kenya Post and Telecommunications Corporation.